rapid-build/rapid-build/README.md

 	* these files should be under a [version control system](http://guides.beanstalkapp.com/version-control/intro-to-version-control.html)
 	  ([ex](https://github.com/ "Example: GitHub that uses Git"))
 * dist
-	* this is where your distributable packages/folders will be built
+	* this is where your distributable package will be built
 	* once built you can ship them off to places like a webserver
 	* these packages should not be under version control
 		* instead use a [ci system](http://www.thoughtworks.com/continuous-integration "Continuous Integration System")